 I will show you the best puppy foods, whether dry, wet, or raw, and look at food safety, together with schedules, quantities and even a handy puppy diet chart.
-Finally, I’ll include some reviews of the various brands, and will help you cope with the all-important transition to adult food.
+Finally, I’ll include some reviews of the various brands, and will help you cope with the all-important transition to feeding an adult dog.

 Ways of Feeding Your Labrador Puppy